AthenaDecisionSystems/athena-owl-core/docs/index.md

 This class of applications requires a different approach, specifically for making decisions and getting the right data for those decisions.
 It is not sufficient to simply ask LLMs, with their probabilistic models based on large correlations of language sequences, to reason about complex policy application decisions.
 Their reasoning capabilities are not sufficient (indeed, one could argue they have none at all) and the need to get precise data to make these decisions requires additional reasoning and skill.
 The best solutions will be hybrid - combining LLMs for natural language with additional tools for data management and decision-making - tools like business rules, knowledge graphs, and goal-oriented engines that know how to gather just the data needed to make decisions.

 The OwlAgent framework makes it as easy as possible to combine these different elements into a single interactive application, by minimizing the amount of custom development work so development teams can spend more time on developing decision services and thinking about UI and other issues.
 It relies on common industry substrates like LangGraph and LangChain, and lets you use a variety of LLMs, vector stores, databases, decision engines, and other back-end tools needed for operations.

+We call this toolbox approach _Hybrid AI_.
+[You can read more about moving from a pre Generative AI approach to Hybrid AI here](./gen_ai_gs.md).

+## Open Source Framework

 The OwlAgent framework is open source and we welcome all users and contributors!
 Please write to [Athena Decision Systems](mailto:contact@athenadecisions.com) if you have any questions or need any support!
 We are constantly iterating the framework and we hope you can use it successfully and ideally help out yourself!